Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

-*Heroin chic* is called this way
+*Heroin chic* was called this way
-Because I am so fucking hooked to it,
+Because they knew I'd be so fucking hooked to it.
+There is something in me that cannot be *fixed*,
 The sublime is never enough
 Like it could not stand itself either,

 <!-- block -->

 I cannot stand the geometric intuition in the concept of asymptotic tangency
 Because of the infinitesimal, irresolvable distance it implies between our skins
-My lover, my baby.
+In the epsilon intimacy.

 <!-- block -->